Ye Soo-jung: Career

 After this play Ye got married and went to Germany with her husband.
-In 1984, Ye decided to study theater in Graduate School Ludwig Maximilian University of Munich.
-After she's back to South Korea, Ye worked in Customer Call Center for two years.
+In 1984, Ye decided to study theater in Graduate School at LMU Munich.
+After she was back to South Korea, Ye worked in Customer Call Center for two years.

-Ye only active in films since 2003.
-She's done minor and supporting roles mostly as mother.
-Most notable supporting role was in film Along with the Gods: The Two Worlds, which was released in 2017.
+Ye was only active in films since 2003.
+She has done minor and supporting roles mostly as mother.
+Her most notable supporting role was in the film Along with the Gods: The Two Worlds, which was released in 2017.
 She reprised her role in the sequel Along with the Gods: The Last 49 Days.

 Her most notable role was in Lim Seon-a's film An Old Lady, as 69-year-old Hyo-jeong.
 She is sexually assaulted by a 29-year-old male nurse while receiving treatment at a hospital.
 She reports it to the police, but faces society's prejudice because she is an elderly person! a dementia patient.
 The court, considers the elderly woman to be asexual and dismisses the arrest warrant, saying that there is insufficient probability that a young man would do such a thing.
 With this role Ye gained critical acclaim, She was nominated for several Best Actress award and won the 21st 'Female Filmmaker of the Year' for this film.

 When I read the scenario, it felt unique but rather realistic.
 Do old people really live like that?
 I've seen a lot of unfamiliar scenes that raise questions.
 Isn't it hard to look into the inside of our mothers, aunts, and grandmothers?
 When you reach that age, you hide well in reality.
 This work calmly reveals that hidden thing.